Unit01-TestType/otter/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 ### US West Coast Example
-The files for this example can be foundi in "Examples"
+The files for this example can be found in "Examples"

 This example requires the North American Industry Replacement Set (NAIS) newGRF.